Fabian Andre

 As an orchestra leader, he had a hit with the song "Dance of an Ear of Corn" for Columbia Records in July 1940.
+He released an album of rumbas for Fiesta Records in 1954.

 Death

 In 1960, Andre was found dead in his hotel room in Mexico City.
 An autopsy determined the cause of death to be "alcoholic congestion".
-Years later, the Mamas and the Papas decided to record "Dream a Little Dream of Me" after member Michelle Phillips got word that Andre, whom she met in her childhood, had died supposedly in a fall down an elevator shaft.
+In 1968, the Mamas and the Papas decided to record "Dream a Little Dream of Me" after member Michelle Phillips heard that Andre, whom she met in her childhood, had supposedly died after falling down an elevator shaft.